David Gill (football executive): Career

 Born and raised in Reading, Berkshire, Gill studied at the University of Birmingham (BCom Industrial, Economic and Business Studies, 1978), becoming a Chartered Accountant with Price Waterhouse in 1981.
-After a two-year spell in San Francisco, he left the firm in 1986 to join The BOC Group in its corporate finance department, and then Avis Rent a Car System in 1990.
+After a two-year spell in San Francisco, he left the firm in 1986 to join BOC in its corporate finance department, and then Avis in 1990.
 At Avis, he was responsible for the disposal of the European leasing business to GE Capital for US$1 billion in August 1992.
-Subsequently, he was finance director at Proudfoot PLC, the worldwide management consulting business, then quoted on the London Stock Exchange, and then at First Choice Holidays PLC, the third largest UK tour operator, before joining Manchester United F.C. in 1997.
+Subsequently, he was Finance Director at Proudfoot, the worldwide management consulting business, then quoted on the London Stock Exchange, and then at First Choice Holidays, the third largest UK tour operator, before joining Manchester United in 1997.

 Manchester United

-Gill joined Manchester United PLC in 1997 as finance director.
+Gill joined Manchester United in 1997 as finance director.
 In August 2000, he was promoted to deputy chief executive whilst retaining his responsibilities as finance director.
-In July 2001, Nick Humby was appointed finance director of Manchester United PLC, so Gill was promoted again this time to the title of Group Chief operating officer, allowing him to concentrate on managing the day-to-day operations of the business (including sponsorship & marketing, business development, financial services, conference & catering, ticketing & membership and group property).
+In July 2001, Nick Humby was appointed finance director of Manchester United, so Gill was promoted again this time to the title of Group Chief operating officer, allowing him to concentrate on managing the day-to-day operations of the business (including sponsorship & marketing, business development, financial services, conference & catering, ticketing & membership and group property).

-In September 2003, after the departure of previous chief executive Peter Kenyon to Chelsea F.C., Gill was promoted to chief executive of Manchester United PLC.
+In September 2003, after the departure of previous chief executive Peter Kenyon to Chelsea, Gill was promoted to chief executive of Manchester United.
 In 2005, he was appointed chief executive of the private limited company, Manchester United Ltd, that succeeded Manchester United PLC after the takeover by Malcolm Glazer.

 Gill was also vice-chairman of the management committee of the now defunct G-14, an organisation of leading European football clubs.
 However, in September 2009, he was elected to a two-year place on the board of the European Club Association, the organisation created to replace the G-14.

 On 20 February 2013, Manchester United announced that Gill would leave his post as chief executive in the summer of 2013, but that he would remain on the board as a director.
 He was replaced by the executive vice-chairman Ed Woodward.